Health related services

 Heatwaves can be dangerous, especially for the very young, the very old or those with a chronic disease.
 Prolonged exposure to very high temperatures can mean the body is unable to reduce its own temperature, causing dehydration and heatstroke, which can be fatal.
 In particular, hot temperatures overnight make it difficult for the body to cool.

 Each year, from 1 June to 15 September, a Heat-Health Watch system operates in England, alerting health professionals and the public to spells of hot weather.

 We currently provide a UV index forecast for regions in the UK in the summer.
 The forecast takes into account sun position, cloud cover and stratospheric ozone.

-The aim of the index is to warn people of increased risk and encourage them to think about the link between UV and health even during the winter so that they change their behaviour in order to protect themselves against the risks of skin cancer and skin damage.
+The aim of the index is to warn people of increased risk and encourage them to think about the link between UV and health even Winter sun and UV so that they change their behaviour in order to protect themselves against the risks of skin cancer and skin damage.

 The air we breathe contains small amounts of trace gases and particles which can be harmful to our health.
 Pollutants such as sulphur dioxide, nitrogen oxides and particulate matter are routinely released into the atmosphere as a result of the combustion of fossil fuels and industrial processes.
 Chemical interactions amongst these primary pollutants, under the influence of heat and sunshine, can give rise to additional secondary pollutants, such as ozone.
 Individually or together, these common pollutants degrade the quality of the air we breathe and an index has been devised to quantify the air quality and its impact on human health.

-The Daily Air Quality Index (DAQI) is the standard index defined by Defra for characterising air quality.
+The Air pollution (DAQI) is the standard index defined by Defra for characterising air quality.
 Air quality can also be degraded by the release of other, less common pollutants, for example during an accidental release of a harmful chemical.
 This unexpected type of air pollution is not covered by the routine air quality forecast described here.